 The house tutor remains the main point of contact throughout the year and meets with the group each day for 20 minutes.
 There is also a House Assembly once a week.

 During the spring and summer terms of Year 9 there is a huge amount of information accessible to students which will support them to make the right choices for them.
 In addition to options evening, there are assemblies and discussions with teachers and tutors.
 Once students reach Years 10 and 11 the support from tutors and teachers will of course remain.
-We also have an onsite careers service provided by Mr Marlow (School Careers Advisor); through which students can have one-to-one guidance interviews to discuss and develop their future career ideas and plans.
+We also have an onsite careers service provided by Miss Gale (School Careers Advisor); through which students can have one-to-one guidance interviews to discuss and develop their future career ideas and plans.

 Students are able to access up-to-date careers information through a range of sources.
 The careers section of the school website and VLE are excellent sites for current careers information and opportunities, help and support with key employability skills (CV writing, job hunting, interview technique, cover letters), information on the full range of options available at 16 and 18 and links to key websites.
 Computer aided packages to help students develop career ideas (such as KUDOS and JED) can also be accessed via the school network.

 Students regularly receive the latest information about careers opportunities through a monthly bulletin, school VLE and website, tutor updates, the careers noticeboard and individual emails.
 The school careers library also contains information on a wide range of careers and includes books, magazines and guides offering support with a variety of career, education and employability topics.